openshift/federation-dev/README-ocp4-cs.md

 3. Check the Operator Subscription status.
    1. On the left panel click `Catalog -> Operator Management`.
    2. Click `Operator Subscriptions` tab.
    3. Ensure the `Status` is "Up to date" for the `kubefed-operator` subscription.
+This process may take a few minutes.
 4. Create a KubeFed resource to instantiate the KubeFed controller.
    1. On the left panel click `Catalog -> Installed Operators`.
    2. Click `Kubefed Operator`.
    3. Under `Provided APIs`, find `KubeFed`, and click `Create New`.
    4. Change the `spec: scope:` from `Namespaced` to `Cluster`.
+   5. Ensure the namespace of the KubeFed object is `kube-federation-system`.
-   5. Click `Create`
+   6. Click `Create`

-If everything works as expected, there should be a kubefed-controller-manager Deployment with two pods running in `kube-federation-system`.
+If everything works as expected, there should be a kubefed-controller-manager Deployment with two pods running in `kube-federation-system` alongside the `kubefed-operator` pod.

 ~~~sh
 oc --context=cluster1 -n kube-federation-system get pods